You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 - Not ideal for precise cuts.
-If you need to make elaborate cuts that require a high level of precision and accuracy than this saw isn’t right for you.
-Because of the blade type that this saw uses it is hard to make intricate and precise cuts with a reciprocating saw.
+If you need to make elaborate cuts that require a high level of precision and accuracy, this saw isn’t right for you.
+Because of the blade type this saw uses, it is hard to make intricate and precise cuts.

-No matter which one will be your choice, reciprocating saw vs jigsaw have in mind that safety is very important!
+No matter which one you’ll, reciprocating saw or jigsaw have in mind that safety is very important!

-Follow the safety instructions, use safety gear when using your tool and enjoy in using it!
+Follow the safety instructions, use safety gear when using your tool and enjoy using it!